-The CISO is a senior level role in charge of developing, implementing and maintaining security processes that protect the company from threats and risk.
+Job description and responsibilities: The CISO is a senior-level role in charge of developing, implementing and maintaining security processes that protect the company from threats and risk.

-A security architect is responsible for analyzing security threats and recommending solutions to protect information and data.
-They may participate in the development of security hardware and software, oversee and educate staff on security policies, design security models and install VPNs, firewalls, and more.
+Job description and responsibilities: A security or cybersecurity architect is responsible for analyzing security threats and recommending solutions to protect information and data.
+They may participate in the development of security hardware and software, oversee and educate staff on security policies, design security models and install VPNs, firewalls and more.

-Penetration testers are in charge of identifying vulnerabilities in an organizations network.
-They do this through constantly probing and testing the network using various tools and software.
+Job description and responsibilities: Penetration testers are in charge of identifying vulnerabilities in an organization’s network.
+They do this by constantly probing and testing the network using various tools and software.

 Information Security Crime Investigator/Forensics Expert